 Alright, our fourth concept has do do with medical safety.
 Not a lot of explanation is needed for this one.
 If the activity you’re considering could possibly cause some type of medical concern or medical problem, it’s off limits.
 Playing with your own medical care or medical safety just isn’t in a just isn’t something you can do in a loving relationship.

-Principle 5: Will it cause distance from God or violate any of his principles?
+Boundary 5: Distance from God or violate his principles?

 And finally, our fifth principle is to ask yourself, “Does this behavior distance me from God or does it violate any of his principles?
 See, God gave us the gift of marriage and sex is one of the beautiful ways that he allows us to be bonded to our spouse.
 But, sex has it’s boundaries.
 The boundaries contained in Scripture are there to help us see God’s best for us.
 If you’re engaging in a behavior, or considering a behavior that is not in line with Scripture or you’re doing something that feels sinful for you, avoid these behaviors.
 Your relationship with God should never be threatened because of a sexual desire that you or your spouse has.